 Visit St Moritz – Olympia Bob Run

 Visit St Moritz in the winter for the Olympia Bob Run.
 The Olympia Bob Run is the world’s only natural ice bobsled run and also the world’s oldest bobsled run still in operation.
 Bobsledding for visitors is available.
 The bobsled run is a block east of the Kulm Hotel.
 The run also features Bob Restaurant (Bob referring to bobsled).

 Visit St Moritz – See the Sights of Town

 - Walk the Old Town and catch the views of Lake St Moritz.
-Check out the web site for St Moritz.

 - Segantini Museum – see works of Giovanni Segantini.